- Differentiate between sexual and asexual reproduction in plants

 After fertilization, the ovary of the flower usually develops into the fruit.
 Yep, when you eat an apple or a pear, you are eating the tree’s ovary.
 Fruits are usually associated with having a sweet taste; however, not all fruits are sweet.
 The fruit encloses the seeds and the developing embryo, thereby providing it with protection.
 Fruits come in many varieties: the sweet tissue of the blackberry, the red flesh of the tomato, the shell of the peanut, and the hull of corn (the tough, thin part that gets stuck in your teeth when you eat popcorn) are all fruits.
 As the fruit matures, the seeds also mature.

 The fruit has a single purpose: seed dispersal.
-Seeds contained within fruits need to be dispersed far from the mother plant, so they may find favorable and less competitive conditions in which to germinate and grow.
+Seeds contained within fruits need to be dispersed away from the mother plant, so they may find favorable and less competitive conditions in which to germinate and grow.

 Some fruit can disperse by themselves, whereas others require dispersal agents like wind, water, and animals (Figure).
 Modifications in seed structure, composition, and size help in dispersal.
 Wind-dispersed fruit are lightweight and may have wing-like appendages that allow them to be carried by the wind.
 Some have a parachute-like structure to keep them afloat.
 Some fruits—for example, the dandelion—have hairy, weightless structures that are suited to dispersal by wind.
 Seeds dispersed by water are contained in light and buoyant fruit, giving them the ability to float.
 Coconuts are well known for their ability to float on water to reach land where they can germinate.
 Similarly, willow and silver birches produce lightweight fruit that can float on water.